gilmandelbaum/analysis-pipeline-for-optogenetics_ex/README.md

 6_c: counts the number of licks (with direction) in each trial type and each period.

+6_d: for each lick, gives you the direction of that lick.
+Its runs on all the tags that have been generated.
+The data is stored in csv files in a folder called timeOfLicks. also pickled format of the list of lists called timeOfLicks.pickle.

 # Data Set Analysis notebooks: